PdxCodeGuild/Full-Stack-Day-Class/notes/deployment-heroku.md

 If you are on macOS or Linux, I have a bash script that will perform all of the following steps for you: [django-heroku.sh](/bin/django-heroku.sh).
 There is also a tutorial on the [Heroku docs](https://devcenter.heroku.com/articles/getting-started-with-python#introduction).

+I have also implemented all of these steps in my [demo capstone](https://github.com/selassid/imagepipe) if you need a reference.

 ## 1. Runtime